rhcu/logs_analysis_udacity/README.md

 Also, installed [Python](https://www.python.org/downloads/) is required.
 # How to start
-* After the installation, create your Virtual Machine by running in command line 'vagrant up'
+* After the installation, create your Virtual Machine by running in command line `vagrant up`

-* Enter  your Virtual Machine after the previous command by
+* Enter  your Virtual Machine after the previous command by `vagrant ssh`
-'''
-vagrant ssh
-'''
 * [Download the data here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

-Unzip the file and put newsdata.sql into your vagrant directory
+and unzip the file and put newsdata.sql into your vagrant directory
-* Download the data to your VM using
+* Download the data to your VM running `psql -d news -f newsdata.sql`
-'''
-psql -d news -f newsdata.sql
-'''
-* Connect to your DB using:
+* Connect to your DB running:
- psql -d news
+ `psql -d news`
+* Run the script `python analysis.py`